CUSHING ACADEMY ALUMNI ASSOCIATION AND ALUMNI COUNCIL BY-LAWS

 No members of the council shall profit financially from any activities associated with this council.
-Expenditures exceeding $500 shall be subject to prior approval of the council.

 All policies developed and defined by the council and these bylaws as established or amended, shall be consistent with the mission of Cushing Academy and the Board of Trustees.

 The council will hold a minimum of one (1) general or open meeting of the Alumni Association per year.
 This meeting may be combined with another school function or activity.
 At that time, council members shall present their annual reports.
 Special meetings of the council may be called by the chair or by a majority of the council.

 a.
 There shall be a Nominating Committee composed of three (3) current council members [at least three (3) and always an uneven number] who shall be appointed by the council;

 b.
 The committee shall elect its own chair;